About Tibetan Iconography

 The images relate directly to the subconscious, bypassing dualistic preconceptions of the conscious mind to induce positive effects.

 As visual representations of enlightenment, the icons (figures) in thanka paintings are profoundly symbolic.
 They are an expression of the essence of various aspects of the Buddha-nature (essential purity) within us.
-To be in possession of an external expression of enlightenment in artistic form - something perceivable by the mundane sense of sight, something which can be studied and identified with - enables us to establish a connection with an internal attribute that is usually inconceivable to the unaware mind.
+To be possession of an external expression of enlightenment in artistic form - something perceivable perceivable by the mundane sense of sight, something which can be studied and identified with - enables us to establish a connection with an internal attribute that is usually inconceivable to the unaware mind.

 The Creative Process

 The work of a traditional thanka painter is to bring forth the vision of a deity, or its mandala, in a format which is as aesthetically pleasing and accurate as possible.
-Designed according to ancient tradition using celestial measurements, thankas are typically created on archival canvas with very fine brushes (some as few as eight hairs) using hand-ground semiprecious stones, natural pigments and 24kt gold, and take anywhere from several months to years of intense focus to complete.
+Designed according to ancient tradition using celestial measurement, thankas are typically created on archival canvas with very fine brushes (some as few as eight hairs) using hand-ground semiprecious stones, natural pigments and 24kt gold, and take anywhere from several months to years of intense focus to complete.
 The painted canvas is then sewn with traditional silk brocade and adorned with ornate knobs.